 And I’m happy to say… this time was a huge success!
 The brioche gets all custardy and delicious.
 So yummy even on its own.
 The cooked bananas, butter, and brown sugar combine into a sticky-sweet mess delight that is so yummy spooned over the French toast.

 This is not a healthy breakfast by any means.
 This is a happy weekend brunch breakfast where you’re going to indulge.
 And we all need those every once in awhile, right?

-I left the rum out of this bananas foster french toast recipe because pregnancy, and because I didn’t want a splash of alcohol at 10 in the morning when I was making this, but feel free to add a few splashes when you’re making the bananas foster part if you want to booze up your brunch a bit!
+I left the rum out of this bananas foster french toast recipe because I didn’t want a splash of alcohol at 10 in the morning when I was making this, but feel free to add a few splashes when you’re making the bananas foster part if you want to make this a boozy french toast recipe!

-I also used coconut milk in the bananas foster.
+I also used coconut milk in the french toast.
 It added a subtle coconut flavor which could ALMOST make me imagine that I was on a tropical island somewhere, enjoying a relaxing vacation (that is..
 If I didn’t have a one-year old running around demanding to “help”).
 It was lovely, but you can sub out any milk of your choice.
 Cow’s milk?
 Great!
 Almond milk?
 Delicious!
 Oat milk?
 I haven’t tested it, but it would probably work well (let me know if you try it and it doesn’t!)